Skip to content

-Keeping our water clean is important for a number of reasons.
-Over 300,000 people drink the water from the Clackamas River every day.
-The Clackamas also provides a place for thousands of people to swim, boat, and play — not to mention a home for endangered fish and wildlife.
+Clean water is important for many reasons.
+Every day, over 300,000 people drink water from the Clackamas River.
+The river is also a great place to swim, boat, and enjoy nature.
+Plus, it’s home to endangered fish and other wildlife.

 How you can protect water quality